Southend Pier Railway: Operation

+Since 2021 the service has been provided by two battery-electric trains.
+Prince Charles and Camilla, Duchess of Cornwall only named the first train, as the second was not delivered until after their visit.
+It was named William Bradley after the pier head keeper from 1871 to 1891.

 A twin-track island platform is provided at each terminus, and there is a passing loop in mid-pier, but otherwise the line is single tracked.
 The pier head terminus is in the open air, but the shore terminus is enclosed, and also provides rail access to a workshop for maintaining the trains.
 The Southend Pier Museum is situated below the shore station in the original workshops.